ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 This algorithm was developed by Y. Zhang on 18/03/2024 in collaboration with the Norwegian University of Science and Technology, Utrecht University of Applied Sciences, and Vrije Universiteit Amsterdam.

 # 1. Recognize real-life gait episodes using lower back IMU for older adults

-We developed a convolutional neural network (CNN) based on inertial sensor data of the lower back (L5) to classify real-life activities in two categories, gait and non-gait, as presented in paper **XXX (paper link)**.
+We developed a convolutional neural network (CNN) based on inertial sensor data of the lower back (L5) to classify real-life activities in two categories, gait and non-gait, as presented in paper **[1] XXX (paper link)**.

 This model is suitable for older people who walk slowly.
-The data for model training came from healthy and gait-impaired older adults with mean age 76.4(5.6) years old.
-The data for externally validation came from stroke survivors who could walk independently at a mean age of 72.4 (12.7) years.
+The data for model training came from healthy and gait-impaired older adults with mean age 76.4(5.6) years old [2].
+The data for externally validation came from stroke survivors who could walk independently at a mean age of 72.4 (12.7) years [3].

 ![Model Structure](images/Model%20Structure.png)
 **Figure1.
 CNN Model structure (The input IMU data can be 3-axis or 6-axis, W is the window size, 200 is 2 seconds with sampling frequency 100 Hz)**
 (Hyperparameters: Epochs = 30, Batch_size = 32, Filters = 64, Kernel_size = 3)

 ![Model performance_external dataset](/images/Model%20performance_external%20dataset.png)
 **Figure2.
 CNN Model performance on external dataset (stroke patients)(Note:DA, the abbreviation for data augmentation, here we use rotation 90° on xyz-axis, separately）**